-The LRMP review (happening at the same time as the EMP review) has also identified opportunities for further refinement and changes that Holcim expect will improve rehabilitation outcomes.
-Matt and Nathan outlined proposed adjustments to the species list and other improvements to processes (such as seeding and weed management) based on improvements in industry best practice and on-site learnings.
-These will be shared for review with the
+The LRMP review (happening at the same time as the EMP review) has identified opportunities for further refinement and changes that Holcim expect will improve rehabilitation outcomes.
+Adjustments to the species list are proposed as well as other improvements to processes (such as seeding and weed management) based on improvements in industry best practice and onsite learnings.
+These will be shared for review with the Committee.